 The Attention Deficit Disorder Association provide information, resources and networking opportunities to help adults with Attention Deficit Hyperactivity Disorder (AD/HD) lead better lives.
 They also provide hope, empowerment and connections worldwide by bringing together science and the human experience for both adults with ADHD and professionals who serve them.
 The website includes links to articles, book reviews, personal stories, interviews with professionals and other ADHD-related sites.

-The Center on Postsecondary Education and Disability (CPED) is a national leader in promoting access to postsecondary education for students with disabilities.
+The Collaborative on Postsecondary Education and Disability (CPED) is a national leader in promoting access to postsecondary education for students with disabilities.
 Their work combines research-based evidence and professional training to inform the field and advance postsecondary education opportunities for students.
 Its mission of educating and supporting pre-professionals and professionals in acquiring evidence-based knowledge and skills to provide state-of-the-art practices in postsecondary services for students with disabilities is achieved through graduate coursework, an annual Postsecondary Disability Training Institute, research and model demonstration projects, conference presentations, and involvement and leadership in various professional, state, and national organizations.
 Initiated in 1984, the CPED is housed in the University of Connecticut Neag School of Education.
 CPED is internationally recognized as a major center for research, training, and professional development activities regarding postsecondary education and transition for students with disabilities.

 The DO-IT Program is a clearinghouse of information and resources for students, professionals, employers, veterans, and other individuals with disabilities, operated by the University of Washington Seattle.
 The mission and goals for DO-IT are to 1) increase the success of people with disabilities in challenging academic programs and careers; 2) promote the application of universal design to physical spaces, information technology, instruction, and services; 3) freely distribute publications and videos for use in presentations, exhibits, and the classroom; and, 4) provide resources for students with disabilities, K-12 educators, postsecondary faculty and administrators, librarians, employers, parents, and mentors